-- Obtain Matrix sample tubes from the DNA Bank manager - Transfer the DNA stock to Matrix tubes - Make sure to keep track of which samples goes into which well position! - Place the tubes in the rack labelled DNA Bank Temp. storage in Freezer 3 in the machine room next to the Pre-PCR lab (room 011A) - Download the DNA extracts template file from the NHM Wiki (https://wiki.uio.no/nhm/skf/best-practices/index.php/DNA_Bank), fill in as much information as you have and send it to the DNA Bank for registration in the database.
+- Obtain Micronic sample tubes from the DNA Bank manager - Transfer the DNA stock to Micronic tubes - Make sure to keep track of which samples goes into which well position! - Place the tubes in the rack labelled DNA Bank Temp. storage in the freezer Lab03 in the machine room next to the Pre-PCR lab (room 011A) - Download the DNA extracts template file from the NHM Wiki for Best Practice manuals (https://wiki.uio.no/nhm/skf/best-practices/index.php/DNA_Bank), fill in as much information as you have and send it to the DNA Bank for registration in the database.